 Scotland has always been at the forefront of drug discovery and the impact made by its scientists and universities has been felt worldwide.
 Landmark discoveries include anesthesia, penicillin and atracurium.
 More recently, Scotland is leading the world in neuroscience research, regenerative medicine and in developing treatments for cardiovascular disease, metabolic disease and oncology.
-Two of the world’s top 50 universities for life sciences and medicine are in Scotland and we have one of the largest science company clusters in Europe, with a combined turnover exceeding £4 billion.
+Two of the world’s top 50 universities for life sciences and medicine are in Scotland and it boasts one of the largest collections of science companies in Europe, with a combined turnover exceeding £4 billion.

-Mironid, led by Professor Miles Houslay – a key opinion leader in the phosphodiesterase (PDE) field – is focused on eliminating the significant side effects of a class of drugs known as PDE inhibitors.
-A number of these are already on the market, such as Celgene’s Otezla (apremilast) for psoriasis and AstraZeneca’s Daxas/Daliresp (roflumilast) for chronic obstructive pulmonary disease.
-Although these drugs are very successful they can cause gastrointestinal side effects which manifest themselves before the drugs become effective, leading to patients discontinuing the treatment.
+Mironid, led by Professor Miles Houslay – a key opinion leader in the phosphodiesterase (PDE) field – eliminates the significant side effects of a class of drugs known as PDE inhibitors.
+Many of these are already on the market, such as Celgene’s Otezla (apremilast) for psoriasis and AstraZeneca’s Daxas/Daliresp (roflumilast) for chronic obstructive pulmonary disease.
+These drugs are very successful, yet they can cause gastrointestinal side effects which manifest before the drugs become effective so patients stop the treatment.

-With an innovative drug discovery pipeline of early stage, small molecule therapeutics that modulate the activity of PDE4, a specific subset of PDE enzymes, Mironid is developing solutions to address the side effect challenges, with a specific focus on autosomal dominant polycystic kidney disease.
-The company recently secured £4.3 million in Series A funding to develop its internal research and preclinical development programmes.
+With research at an early stage, Mironid is developing solutions for small molecule therapeutics that modulate the activity of PDE4.
+These will help address the side effect challenges, focusing on autosomal dominant polycystic kidney disease.
+The company secured £4.3 million in Series A funding to develop its internal research and preclinical development programmes.

 Read more on the Mironid website

 Elasmogen is developing its next-generation soloMER products for the treatment of inflammatory diseases of the human eye and gut.
-SoloMERs are similar to antibodies but are smaller and more stable, allowing them to be delivered to an exceptionally specific level and making them tolerant of extreme pH levels and temperatures.
+SoloMERs are similar to antibodies but are smaller and more stable, so they can be delivered to a specific level, making them tolerant of extreme pH levels and temperatures.

-As well as their in-house development Elasmogen is working in strategic partnerships to accelerate development of its novel candidates and expand its pipeline.
-Elasmogen, and its Canadian partner Feldan Therapeutics, have entered into a major research collaboration with Amgen to develop and deliver novel intracellular biologics.
+Alongside their in-house development, Elasmogen is working in partnerships to develop its novel candidates and expand its pipeline.
+Elasmogen, and its Canadian partner Feldan Therapeutics, are collaborating with Amgen to develop and deliver novel intracellular biologics.

-Elasmogen has accessed support available from Scottish Enterprise and Scottish Development International to support its growth ambitions.
+In Scotland, Elasmogen has accessed support from Scottish Enterprise and Scottish Development International to support its growth ambitions.
 In addition, being part of the Aberdeen cluster “has been a real accelerator” for Elasmogen, according to Professor Andrew Porter (CTO).

 Read more on the Elasmogen website

-Ubiquigent works with a wide pool of researchers and academics across Scotland and the rest of the UK and Dr Treherne views Scotland as being a powerhouse in academia; “certainly in pharmacology it has always been very strong, it has a strong base in CROs from early-stage drug discovery all the way through to clinical trials and contract manufacturing.
-A lot of component parts are available in Scotland, so it is an attractive environment in which to do contract R&D”.
+Ubiquigent works with many researchers and academics across Scotland and the rest of the UK.
+Dr Treherne views Scotland as a powerhouse in academia.
+He says: “Certainly, in pharmacology, it has always been very strong.
+Scotland has a strong base in CROs from early-stage drug discovery to clinical trials and contract manufacturing.
+Many component parts are available in Scotland, so it is an attractive environment in which to do contract R&D."

 Read more on the Ubiquigent website

-Exscientia is at the forefront of artificial intelligence driven drug discovery, being as they are, the first company to automate the design of drugs.
-Utilising artificial intelligence systems to actively learn best practice from data taken from previous discovery projects, the company is generating drug candidates in a quarter of the time taken by traditional discovery approaches.
-Exscientia has established a number of collaborations with big pharma, including GSK and Sanofi, and secured €15 million investment from Evotec, a German drug discovery alliance and partnership company, to advance small molecules and bispecific small molecules in immuno-oncology.
+Exscientia is at the forefront of artificial intelligence-driven drug discovery.
+It's the first company to automate the design of drugs.
+Utilising artificial intelligence systems to actively learn best practice from data from previous discovery projects, the company is generating drug candidates in a quarter of the time taken by traditional discovery approaches.
+Exscientia has established many collaborations with big pharma, including GSK and Sanofi.
+It has secured €15 million of investment from Evotec, a German drug discovery alliance and partnership company, to advance small molecules and bispecific small molecules in immuno-oncology.

 Read more on the Exscientia website

-ProStrakan is an example of a Scottish-based company collaborating internationaPharma serviceslly to take their place among the world’s top pharmaceutical companies.
-The company was acquired by Japanese company Kyowa Hakko Kirin (KHK) in 2011.
-Now rebranded at Kyowa Kirin International (KKI), the company is collaborating with Ultragenyx Pharmaceutical on the development of novel treatments for inheritable rickets.
-Working as part of the KHK group has allowed ProStrakan to commercialise their products more efficiently and increased their product pipeline exponentially.
+ProStrakan is a Scotland-based company collaborating internationally to take their place among the world’s top pharmaceutical companies.
+The company was acquired by Japanese company, Kyowa Hakko Kirin (KHK), in 2011.
+Now rebranded at Kyowa Kirin International (KKI), the company is working with Ultragenyx Pharmaceutical to develop novel treatments for inheritable rickets.
+Working as part of the KHK group has allowed ProStrakan to commercialise its products more efficiently, and increased its product pipeline exponentially.